Annual Financial Statements

 - create the conditions for entering into and systematically managing risks in a deliberate, targeted and controlled manner;

-- make the best possible use of risk appetite, i.e. ensure that risks are only entered into if they offer suitable return potential.
+- make the best possible use of risk tolerance, i.e. ensure that risks are only entered into if they offer suitable return potential.

 - Counterparty risk